AKSHATM99/pysible/README.md

 1. User has a valid JWT.
 2. User has at least one allowed role (`root`/`admin`).
 3. Request rate is within the allowed limit.

+Only when all three conditions are satisfied, access to this endpoint is granted.

 ---